subhankar-rakshit/Countdown-Timer-in-Python/README.md

 # Countdown-Timer-in-Python
-It's an advanced countdown timer which has been developed using python programming language.
+It's an advanced countdown timer using python programming language.
 It's GUI python project that has been made using python tkinter module.